How Do I Ship Electronics?

 • Mobile telephones without Signature Confirmation

 Taking photos of your item pre-shipment will also work in your favor, should you need to file a damage claim.
-This will help the insurance company determine the loss of value and repair estimates quicker.
+This will help the insurance company determine the loss of value and repair estimates quickly.
 If possible, snap a few pictures of the items you’re shipping before you get packing.

-Pro Tip: Dig into the terms and conditions for your insurance company to ensure that the items you’re shipping are included in the coverage plan!
+Pro Tip: Dig into the terms and conditions of your insurance company to ensure that the items you’re shipping are included in the coverage plan!
 If the insurance company won’t cover them in the first place, then purchasing extra coverage won’t do you any good, anyway.
 You’ll just have to cross your fingers and hope for the best!

 Use Online Shipping Software to Ship Electronics for Less